Contributing to OpenSLP

 If you find a bug in the OpenSLP source code you may certainly fix it in your copy.
 We encourage you to go the extra mile and submit a patch to the OpenSLP project.

-Using the Subversion instructions above, check out a copy of the HEAD revision of the branch you're working on.
-Make another copy of the code to use as a baseline for your patch.
-For this discussion we'll call one of these copies modified and the other pristine.
-Make your changes to modified and then 'diff' modified against pristine and redirect the output to a patch file in this manner:
+Using the Mercurial instructions above, check out a copy the OpenSLP repository and update to the branch you're working on.
+Make your changes to your repository and then capture a 'diff' of the changes to a patch file from the root of the repository in this manner:

 Now, simply email bug-fix.patch to the openslp-devel mailing list along with a short explanation of the nature of the bug and how you fixed it.